Skip to main content

 Accessing Custom Security Attributes

-Custom Security Attributes are managed through the EmpowerID Resource Admin microservice.
+Custom Security Attributes are managed through the EmpowerID Resource Admin interface.
 To access this functionality, navigate to your organization's portal for Resource Admin, select Applications from the navigation dropdown, and click Custom Security Attributes.

-Custom Security Attributes in Resource Admin
+Custom Security Attributes Navigation Custom Security Attributes in Resource Admin

 The main interface displays all attribute sets configured in your Microsoft Entra tenant and provides access to attribute set details and configuration, active and deactivated attributes within each set, current assignments for users and service principals, and management functions for attributes and assignments.